 These are just a couple of examples of what you can do.
 There are also other additional options that you’re able to add.
-The full list can be found moonlights wiki page.
+The full list can be found on Moonlights wiki page.

 Troubleshooting & Limitations

 I have found that some games didn’t work at all.
 I am not completely sure why this is the case, but I think it could be something to do with the multiple monitors causing issues.
 Doom, for example, will run fine on the PC but won’t stream to the Pi for some odd reason.

-Games vary in quality, for example games like ARMA I found quite a large difference between the host PC and the Pi but games like Ori & the blind forest I didn’t find too much difference between the two.
-As I mentioned above you can tinker with settings to try and get the best quality without any lag.
+Games vary in quality, for example, games like ARMA I found quite a significant difference between the host PC and the Pi but games like Ori & the blind forest I didn’t notice too much difference between the two.
+As I mentioned above, you can tinker with settings to try and get the best quality without any lag.
 Below is a short clip of some of the games I tested with the PC version on the left and the streamed version of the right.

 I sometimes found Moonlight would crash, but this was only between changing games and wasn’t so common for it to become annoying (I was also changing games quite often to test things out).
 You can simply relaunch the stream with one simple command in the terminal so crashes aren’t too bad to recover from.
 (As long as it’s not mid game).

-If you have want to see a list of issues that are currently known, then be sure to head over to the moonlight-embedded GitHub page.
-This will have a list of open and closed problems with the software.
+If you have would like to see a list of issues that are currently known, then be sure to head over to the moonlight-embedded GitHub page.
+This page will have a list of open and closed problems with the software.